PromptShieldpromptShieldpromptShield

 bash

-from promptshield import ingest_document, detect_pii_on_page, anonymize_document
+from promptshield import PromptShield

-# Detect PII on each page
+# Detect PII

-for page in doc.pages:
+for page in result.regions:

-# Anonymize the document
+# Anonymize (reversible tokenization)

 Error Handling